 Is your company thinking about an IPO or getting bogged down by the process?
 Our IPO specialists would be happy to help.
 You can contact 8020 Consulting here, call us anytime at 855.367.8020, or click the button below to learn more about our services.

 Brandon is a finance and accounting specialist with more than 15 years of experience.
 His career started as an auditor with the “Big 4” assisting and leading audit engagements in a wide range of industries including consumer products, financial services, and biotechnology.
-He then went on to The Walt Disney Company’s Transaction Support team where he was responsible for providing expertise in M&A transactions, due diligence, divestiture, technical accounting, and restructuring to Disney and all of its subsidiaries.
+He then went on to The Walt Disney Company’s Transaction Support team where he was responsible for providing expertise in M&A and due diligence, divestiture, technical accounting, and restructuring to Disney and all of its subsidiaries.
 After The Walt Disney Company, Brandon led year-end audits, month-end close, and financial reporting in the retail apparel industry at levels of Senior Manager and then Director.
 Brandon is a CPA and holds a Bachelor of Science in accounting with a minor in economics from the University of Massachusetts Amherst.